|

 Ingredients you’ll need for this sticky rhubarb pudding recipe

-Instructions for Baked Rhubarb Pudding
+Instructions for Baked Sticky Rhubarb Pudding Cake

 A pan of rhubarb pudding cake that has had one serving taken out of it so you can see how juicy the inside is.